 - Keep Cold Water Available – I either keep store-bought water bottles in the refrigerator or simply use a water pitcher.
 I am more likely to grab water when it’s iced cold than when I have to add ice to make it drinkable to my liking.

 - Eat Hot Peppers – I sometimes, not always, eat a hot pepper to enhance my metabolism and give it a boost.
 If I eat 2 hot peppers, I’m a drinking water machine.

 If you a like me and have been cursed with a small bladder, don’t worry, you’ll adapt to the increase water intake within a week or two.
 Also, try not drinking water after 7:00 pm, so you’re not tinkling all night long either.

-I hope you find these tips helpful to increase your daily water intake, especially since summer is approaching.
+I hope you find these tips helpful to increase your daily water intake.
 I would love for you to share a tip that helps you stay hydrated in the comment section.